pranayb/go/README.md

 ### The Internet is a good place to start before heading to university

 Resources to start with and finish on:
-Absolute no knowledge of mathematics--->Khan Academy--->PatrickJMT--->History of Mathematics(and notations)--->Foundations of Mathematics--->Standardized tests---> International Math Olympiad--->Numberphile videos--->Betterexplained.com--->Mathematics Software (propriety and opensource)--->Coursera---->MIT Opencourseware--->edX--->MathSciNet-->Google Scholar--->ArXiv--->Math Paper Publication--->Graduate degree in Mathematics at an elite university (with full funding).
+Absolute no knowledge of mathematics--->Khan Academy--->PatrickJMT--->History of Mathematics(and notations)--->Wikipedia--->Foundations of Mathematics--->Wikiversity (Math portal)--->Standardized tests (SAT,GMAT,GRE- quantitative section)---> International Math Olympiad--->Numberphile videos--->Betterexplained.com--->Mathematics Software (propriety and opensource)--->Coursera---->MIT Opencourseware--->edX--->MathSciNet-->Google Scholar--->ArXiv--->Math Paper Publication--->Graduate degree in Mathematics at an elite university (with full funding).

 ### The Motivation